 AN EARTHLY VISITOR

-Sometime that Summer, Peter knocked at the door of No 1 W…Drive in Pangbourne with an invitation to hear the world-renowned evangelist Billy Graham at Earls Court in London.
-We could be taken in a coach trip from outside our house west of Reading.
+Sometime that Summer, Peter knocked at the door of No 1 W…Drive in Pangbourne with an invitation to hear the famous evangelist Billy Graham at Earls Court in London.
+We could be taken in a coach trip from right outside our house, located west of Reading.
+The fare?
 How much?
 Nada, entirely free!